Last updated on December 1st, 2022

 Why do footballers raise their hands when taking a corner?

 The footballer taking the corner usually uses his hands to signal to his teammates where he will be placing the ball.
-These are usually part of a routine that the team has rehearsed during their trainings.
+These are usually part of a routine that the team has rehearsed during training.

 Corners are usually well-rehearsed set pieces that a manager will want to perfect.
 If your team has many players with good physicality, a corner may help you to score a goal!